yuchdev/cpp/02_oop/01_classes/README.md

 ### Classes

-Advices:

-* Express ideas directly in code rather than documentation
-* The basic idea of concrete classes is that they behave just like built-in types
-* The classical user-defined arithmetic type is complex
-* Avoid 'naked' new and delete operations
-* The `std::initializer_list` used to define the initializer-list constructor
-* The `std::initializer_list` is passed by value
-* It is possible to return a standard-library `unique_ptr`
 * A move constructor does not take a const argument as is supposed to remove the value from its argument
 * A move assignment is defined similarly
 * virtual call mechanism can be made almost as efficient as the 'normal function call' (within 25%)